ska-sa/spead2/doc/py-recv.rst

      can be expensive, and ideally senders should include this item.
 Setting this attribute to ``False`` will cause packets without this item to be rejected.
+   :param bool allow_out_of_order:
+     Whether to allow packets within a heap to be received out-of-order.
+See :ref:`py-packet-ordering` for details.
    :raises ValueError: if `max_heaps` is zero.

 .. py:class:: spead2.recv.RingStreamConfig(**kwargs)